kanglicheng/code-school/sql/readings/rails-5-updates.md

 end
 ```

-If we try to `save` and invalid cat, we'll get the following:
+If we try to `save` an invalid cat, we'll get the following errors:

 ```
 irb(main):001:0> c = Cat.new(name: 'Callie')